chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 ## Salary

 > What are your salary expectations?
-> What salary do you envision?
-> Do you have a salary range in mind?

 Based on my experience and my research of the Munich market, my salary expectation is in the €60k to €70k range.
 But I'm open to discussion depending on the overall package, including benefits, growth opportunities, and the specific responsibilities of the role.